Shrey-Viradiya/PSC_Project/README.md

 **SentimentAna:** Contains a ipynb file showing our work on Sentiment Analysis.

+In this, we used **Textblob** library built upon **nltk** environment.
+TextBlob is a Python library for processing textual data.
+It provides a simple API for diving into common natural language processing (NLP) tasks such as part-of-speech tagging, noun phrase extraction, sentiment analysis, classification, translation, and more.

+The sentiment property of Textblob returns a namedtuple of the form Sentiment(polarity, subjectivity).
+The polarity score is a float within the range [-1.0, 1.0].
+The subjectivity is a float within the range [0.0, 1.0] where 0.0 is very objective and 1.0 is very subjective.

+So if the polarity of a sentiment is greater than 0, then sentiment is consider as positive otherwise negative.
+If the Sentiment is positive then we are giving **5 ratings** and if it is negative then we are giving **rating 1** to the book based on the review given by user.

+**Limitation -** This a approach fails when the sentence is too objective!

 **BookRecommenderSystem:** Contains our work and dataset for Book Recommendation.

 **LMS:** Contains a django project of Library Management System.
 This django project has integrated Sentiment Analysis and Book Recommendations which are described in the previos directories.